 There is a lot of poop, festering wounds, and human decay in Carcinoma.
 It weirdly is a thoughtful rumination on the human condition.
-That is assuming you can stomach the aforementioned shit and pus.
+That is assuming you can stomach the aforementioned poop and pus.
 The description doesn’t even begin to describe what is going on here.
 There is a whopping dose of weird sex so watch out prudes.

 Viewpoints of the sadistic producers and unfortunate stars reveal a snuff film.

-This South Korean torture porn addition puts the viewer in the POV of both the killers and the victims which is……interesting in a psychopathic kind of way.
+This South Korean addition puts the viewer in the POV of both the killers and the victims which is……interesting in a psychopathic kind of way.
 Vudu and Amazon have this movie for rent.